What are Machine-to-Machine (M2M) SIMs?

 Machine-to-Machine connectivity has been around for decades, but nowadays its offshoot—the Internet of Things (IoT)—gets more attention.
-While the terminology differs, the idea is the same: connected machines (or things) talk to each other and the wider internet, with the goal of helping organizations simplify processes and gain greater efficiency.
-When machines can communicate with each other, it opens the door for process automation and reduces the need for human intervention.
+While the terminology differs, the idea is the same: connected machines (or things) talk to each other and the wider internet.
+And M2M SIM cards are the technology that allows this talking to occur.

-In order to talk to each other, M2M/IoT devices need SIM cards.
 Traditional SIM cards were designed for consumer devices like smartphones and tablets, and while they might work to a limited degree in an M2M setting, consumer SIMs don’t provide the flexibility and connection capabilities that most machines need.
 M2M SIM cards are designed to send and receive data rather than voice calls and text messaging.
 As a result, the M2M SIM cards include these additional features:

 In an IoT environment, most M2M SIM cards operate much more independently than traditional SIMs in consumer devices.
 While traditional SIMs require user interaction on the device side to activate them, some M2M SIMs can be provisioned remotely using eUICC technology. eUICC-enabled eSIMs can also store multiple SIM profiles, which can be switched out from afar when needed — like swapping out credit cards in a virtual wallet.

 Many M2M SIMs offer the advantage of multi-network connectivity, meaning that you aren’t tied to a single carrier network.
 Instead, devices can roam across geographical boundaries and connect automatically to the best local networks as they go.
 For example, a vehicle tracking device can stay connected as the truck driver travels from Calais to Istanbul.

-The MFF2 embedded form factor or eSIM provides better durability since the SIM is protected inside the device, and newer MFF2 SIMs often include eUICC remote provisioning capabilities.
-Remote provisioning is a beneficial tool for many types of IoT deployments, especially those with devices placed in rural areas or vehicles in motion.
-For example, micromobility deployments benefit from eUICC because it allows them to move scooters from city to city (and even from one continent to another) without having to issue and install new SIM cards.
+The MFF2 embedded form factor (or eSIM) provides better durability since the SIM is protected inside the device.
+Newer MFF2 SIMs also often include eUICC remote provisioning capabilities.
+Remote provisioning is beneficial for many IoT deployments, especially those with devices placed in rural areas or vehicles in motion.
+For example, micromobility deployments benefit from eUICC because it enables the scooters to move from city to city without issuing and installing new SIM cards.

-What is a SIM Application Toolkit?
+What is a SIM Application Toolkit (or STK)?

 A set of programmed commands, the SIM application toolkit or STK establishes guidelines for how the SIM interacts with other devices and the network.
 In essence, the STK establishes a basis for communication between the device and the network application.
 Typically, M2M SIMs are programmed with an STK that provides access to multiple networks, enabling multi-network connectivity for your devices.

-What Should I Look For in an M2M Provider?
+What should I look for in an M2M provider?

 What your ideal M2M connectivity provider looks like will depend somewhat on your devices and use case — you won’t need global connectivity, for example, if your devices are dedicated in one place and you don’t plan to expand.
-Yet in a changing technological and business landscape, you don’t know where your M2M project will lead in the future, so it’s wise to find a provider with strengths like these:
+Yet, in a changing technological and business landscape, you don’t know where your M2M project will lead in the future, so it’s wise to find a provider with strengths like these:

 Even if you’re only planning to use IoT to monitor a dozen machines in a small factory, you never know what the future may hold.
 Choosing a provider that can scale up quickly and easily is an important safeguard for your business.
 Ideally, find one that doesn’t require benchmarks such as contracts or quotas.
 That flexibility will pay off in cost savings over time.